-A monolithic audio engine for live coding, ported to Rust from C, a port of Dough (by Felix Roos and al.).
-Doux runs in the browser via WebAssembly, or natively as an OSC server.
+A monolithic audio engine for live coding ported from C to Rust and then extended by BuboBubo.
+The initial project is called Dough and was designed by Felix Roos and al. Doux can run in a web browser via WebAssembly, or natively using an an OSC server and/or a REPL.
 Doux is an opinionated, fixed path, semi-modular synth that is remote-controlled via messages.
-It was designed to be used with live coding environments like Strudel and Tidal.
-The goal of this fork is to adapt the engine better for integration with Sova, a live coding environment built in Rust.
+It has been designed initially to be used with Strudel.
+This fork is a bit special: it adapts and specialize the engine for integration with Sova and Cagire, two live coding environments built with Rust.

-Important note: this project is AGPL 3.0 licensed.
-Support development by supporting the original version and the TidalCycles Open Collective.
-See the license page for more information.
+This project is AGPL 3.0 licensed.
+We encourage you to support the development of the original version through the TidalCycles Open Collective.
+Consult the support page for more information.

 License & Support